GradyDeReamer7602/WebDev-function-review/README.md

 # ryan-function-review
-Review all the material we've covered so far regarding functions
+Review all the material we've covered so far regarding functions.
+Don't forget to fork and clone this git before getting into the code

 Quick Review: